Robin Hood, Robin Hood riding through the glen (again)…

 However, the Sheriff of Nottingham (Robert Shaw) is due to arrest her for her religious beliefs.
 King John is at loggerheads with the Pope. and John is trying to oust all the religious heads out of England.
 The pair confront the Sheriff and his buddy.
 Hood is less than gallant way by knocking her out and throwing her on his horse.
 Robin taking Marian to Sherwood Forest.

 The once loved up pair catch up and both have moved on in different ways.
 Marian’s not just become a nun, she has also been studying herbs and medicines.
 Hood’s confesses to being with other girls whilst away (but he defends himself badly, by saying they looked just like her) and also about his disillusionment with King Richard’s part in some horrific massacres.
-Leading to a passionate kiss, for probably one of the most romantic on screen couples.
+This leads to a passionate kiss, for probably one of the most romantic of on-screen couples.

-With the pair slowly reigniting their romance, and later their passion in a cornfield.
+The pair slowly reigniting their romance, and later their passion in a cornfield.
 After returning to the convent, Hood and Marian find some nuns have been captured by the Sheriff.
 Robin vows to save them.
-It appears he’s back to his old ways, and this much to Marian’s concern… she watches as Robin Hood and John ride off…
+It appears he’s back to his old ways, and this much to Marian’s concern.
+She watches as Robin Hood and John ride off…

 Comic scenes included fabulous fun moments with Hood and John finding themselves not as fit as they used to be after scaling a wall.
 There’s also more than a few actors commenting on their old age in throwaway lines.
 In comparison, there are more touchingly romantic and dramatic bits, such as when Marian discovers her previously fit lover’s body scarred from his battles and he finds she attempted suicide when he left.

 It’s then you thank the casting director for casting this pair, with Hepburn taking the role to show what happened after Robin and Marian’s they lived happily after.
 She thought it a “poetic idea” to find out the rest of this legend.
 This swiftly followed by a comic moment this nun swearing on seeing her one time love then hastily adding a Hail Mary.